JDworkin/Covid19DataAnalysis/README.md

 # COVID-19 Data Analysis

 ## Overview

-This project involves data analysis of COVID-19 vaccination trends over time using Python.
-It includes both a Flask web application for visualizing the trends and a Jupyter Notebook for exploring the data.
+Explore and visualize COVID-19 vaccination trends effortlessly with this Python project.
+The Flask web application provides an interactive dashboard, while the Jupyter Notebook allows in-depth data analysis.
+Discover insights from comprehensive data sets and stay informed about the ongoing vaccination efforts against the pandemic.

 ## Flask Web Application